 Stretched Canvas is a ready to use surface that consists of either cotton or linen fabric stretched around a wooden frame and secured either on the back or the sides with staples, tacks, or a metal spline.
 The canvas can be primed with either acrylic gesso or an oil based primer.
 Stretched canvases are available in three main depths traditional (3/4"–7/8"), gallery (1-1/2") and museum (2" and thicker).
 Traditional is the preferred option if the artwork is going to be framed, whereas the gallery and museum stretched canvases are more difficult to frame due to their depth and tend to be hung on the wall as is.

 How to Frame Your New Original Oil Painting?
-Here link has Different style of wooden frame
+Here link has Different style of wooden frame, Safely pack Stretch canvas and frame painting for shipping.

 You just bought a beautiful new oil painting and it needs framing.
 Here are some tips and suggestions for getting it done in a cost-conscious fashion.